fabric8io/fabric8/docs/getStarted/vagrant.md

 additional vagrant plugin:

 * `vagrant plugin install landrush` for Linux and OS X
-* `vagrant plugin install vagrant-hostmanager-fabric8` for Windows
+* `vagrant plugin install vagrant-hostmanager` for Windows

 The next steps are needed for proper routing from the host to OpenShift services which are exposed via routes: